Jasmine Delaney: Relationship with Robbo

 Jasmine struggles to cope with Robbo being around.
 He sends her daily messages to show how much he cares for her, but Jasmine makes it clear she wants nothing more to do with him.
 While she is out running, Robbo meets her and runs alongside her until she hears him out.
 His presence is too much for Jasmine and she passes out on the beach.
 Robbo takes Jasmine to the Diner to recover, but leaves after realising he is making her anxiety worse.
 Ryan commented "It really upsets him to see the effect he's had on her."
 Jasmine blames the collapse on overexertion and lack of food, before she snaps at Tori and says it is all her fault.
 Irene later suggests that Jasmine still loves Robbo and encourages her to speak with him.
 Jasmine is "overwhelmed" by the occasion and admits that Robbo was not the first person to abandon her.
 She later explains that her mother died when she was young, and then her father disappeared, leaving her alone.
 Robbo realises that his own disappearance caused her abandonment issues to surface.
 Ryan said "He's gutted to see how distraught she is and the effect he's had on her."

-Half-siblings
+Introduction of half-siblings

 In March 2022, it was confirmed that the show was introducing two family members for Jasmine.
 Jasmine learns that her estranged father had "a secret other life" and that she has two half-siblings Xander Delaney (Luke Van Os) and Rose Delaney (Kirsty Marillier), however, she initially dismisses them as "scam artists".
 Her partner Cash Newman (Nicholas Cartwright) soon discovers that their stories check out.